 I can say for sure that I disliked driving in the past.
 I could not sit comfortably for long and had lost much of the comfortable range of motion in my neck.
 Things are much better now, but trust me; I empathize with what you are going through.

-Driving with a Herniated Disc Answers
+Driving with Disc Pain

 Most people can not simply stop driving.
 They must find some way to cope with their pain and minimize time spent in the car seat.
 However, this is not always possible or practical for many herniated disc patients.